Orra Marina

-The Orra Marina is a 31-floor tower in the Dubai Marina in Dubai, United Arab Emirates.
-Construction of Orra Marina was completed in 2012.The development was undertaken by Orra International, a company known for its ventures in both real estate and jewelry.
+The Orra Marina is a 30-floor tower in the Dubai Marina in Dubai, United Arab Emirates.
+Construction of Orra Marina was completed in 2012.
+The development was undertaken by Orra International, a company known for its ventures in both real estate and jewelry.
 The owner of Orra Marina is generally attributed to Orra Real Estate, a division of Orra International, which is part of the larger Orra Group.

+Amenities

+Amenities at the Orra Marina include a gymnasium, swimming pools, saunas, an activity court, gaming room facilities, a children’s play area, 24/7 concierge service, and an on-site health club.